viyercal/DSlearning/README.md

 # DSlearning
-A repo that stores datascience learning projects I've embarked on, including building LLMs &amp; NNs from scratch
+A repo that stores some of the datascience learning projects I've embarked on, including building LLMs &amp; NNs from scratch

 Quick notes on each project: